 A 62-year-old male patient sought treatment for missing maxillary teeth.
 A diagnostic cast demonstrated that the interocclusal distance was insufficient.
-A five-unit screw-retained implant-supported fixed partial denture (FPD) was used to restore missing maxillary teeth.
+A 5-unit screw-retained implant-supported fixed partial denture (FPD) was used to restore missing maxillary teeth.
 The restoration of multiple missing teeth using an implant-supported FPD is challenging when the interocclusal distance is limited due to lack of retention and inadequate esthetics.
-In this case, a hexagonal, screw-retained, and sublingually located titanium-based zirconia implant-supported FPD with a conical abutment base was used for restoration to overcome the limited interocclusal distance.
+In this case, a hexagonal, screw-retained, and subgingivally located titanium-based zirconia implant-supported FPD with a conical abutment base was used for restoration to overcome the limited interocclusal distance.
 This implant-supported FPD, consisting of CAD/CAM-designed monolithic zirconia cemented to a titanium bonding base in the laboratory, is expected to facilitate predictable retention and adequate esthetics as well as provide ease of retrieval.

 Over the past four decades, the proven long- and short-term success of implant-supported fixed dental prostheses has led to the routine use of dental implants for the oral rehabilitation of fully or partially edentulous patients.1,2 However, in restorations where the interocclusal distance is insufficient, there are problems associated with retrievability, retention, and esthetics with implant-supported fixed partial dentures (FPDs).3,4 The materials used for the construction and retention of the prosthesis and abutment are therefore key considerations to achieve the optimal outcome during this procedure.